-Some details about localization systems (RTLS), Ultra-wideband (UWB) and it's use for tracking positions.
+Some details about localization systems (RTLS), Ultra-wideband (UWB) and it's use for ranging and positioning.

 RTLS are used to continuously track the location of objects or people in real time, usually within a building but possibly outdoors.
 Wireless RTLS tags are attached to objects or worn by people, and in most RTLS, fixed reference points (called anchors) receive wireless signals from tags to determine their location using a positioning algorithm/technique.

 Different technologies can be used to implement a RTLS.
 Ultra-wideband (UWB) localization can provide more accurate ranging results than other RF technologies, but (for now?) can be more costly.
 Check out the chart below for a comparison of some techniques: